Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
 This unofficial version has been derived from the latest official Testing release T1.6.1-363, plus some of the features already present in the Unstable release.
+NEW: This version has been built in "Release" mode, which allows for significantly higher FPS in high-end computers

 This version includes some features not (yet) available in the Open Rails testing official version, that is: